rmrector/script.artwork.beef/README.md

 [TheAudioDB.com]: https://www.theaudiodb.com/

 It is developed for Kodi 17 **Krypton**, and should also work for 16 **Jarvis** and 18 **Leia**.
 15 Isengard should mostly still work, but it's really time to update.
+19 Matrix is not supported.
 [Support and feedback thread](https://forum.kodi.tv/showthread.php?tid=258886) on the Kodi forums.
 [Source](https://github.com/rmrector/script.artwork.beef) hosted on GitHub.